Martha Diaz

 Civic Media Fellow

-With amazing support from the John D. and Catherine T. MacArthur Foundation, AnnLab has launched a fellowship program to empower social entrepreneurs, artists, activists, scholars and other catalysts to increase awareness, understanding and engagement around pressing areas of public interest, with particular attention to underrepresented communities and their ideas.
+With amazing support from the John D. and Catherine T. MacArthur Foundation, AnnLab has launched a fellowship program to empower social entrepreneurs, artists, activists, scholars and other catalysts to increase awareness, understanding and engagement around pressing areas of public interest, with particular attention to underrepresented communities and.

 Advisory Board Member | Associate Curator & Archivist